reactjs/react.dev/content/docs/hooks-reference.md

 #### Specifying the initial state {#specifying-the-initial-state}

-There’s two different ways to initialize `useReducer` state.
+There are two different ways to initialize `useReducer` state.
 You may choose either one depending on the use case.
-The simplest way to pass the initial state as a second argument:
+The simplest way is to pass the initial state as a second argument:

 ```js{3}
   const [state, dispatch] = useReducer(